Ethra8/english-grows-new/README.md

 ## Colour System

-The **English Grows** interface uses a carefully defined colour system centred around navy, teal, cyan, aqua and turquoise tones, supported by cool neutral colours.
+The **English Grows** interface uses a carefully defined colour system centred around navy, teal, cyan, aqua and turquoise tones, supported by cool neutrals and a small set of purpose-specific semantic colours.

-The palette has been designed to reinforce the platform's **boutique corporate identity** while maintaining clear visual hierarchy, consistency and readability across dashboards, navigation, cards, forms and data-driven interfaces.
+The system has been designed to reinforce the platform's **boutique corporate identity** while maintaining clear visual hierarchy, consistency and readability across dashboards, navigation, cards, forms, assessment interfaces and data visualisations.

 Colour is used deliberately to communicate:

 - brand identity;
 - visual hierarchy;
 - interaction and emphasis;
-- interface depth;
+- interface depth and surface differentiation;
-- application status;
+- application and operational status;
 - assessment categories;
 - data visualisation.